MicrochipTech/iot_solutions_for_industry4.0/README.md

 - Operate safely to say, support an emergency shut down mode (robot could get stopped in no time)</br>
 - Last but not least, monitor its own environment to prevent future issue: predictive maintenance</br>

-To ensure real time operations, with high robustness and security, gateway is based on SAMA5 MPU running a Linux Operating system, with robust Wifi Link Controller (ATWILC1000) fully tested for interoperability and CE/FCC/IC certified
+To ensure real time operations, with high robustness and security, gateway is based on SAM9X75 MPU running a Linux Operating system, with robust Wifi Link Controller (ATWILC1000) fully tested for interoperability and CE/FCC/IC certified
 </br></br>
 <img src="Doc/som_wilc_linux.png" alt="drawing" width="200"/>
 </br></br>
 Sensors are connected to the gateway thru a Zigbee network, based on WBZ451 Module and its associated development kit <a href="https://www.microchip.com/en-us/development-tool/EV96B94A" target="_blank">(see PIC32CX-BZ2 and WBZ451 Curiosity Development Board from Microchip)</a></br>
 WBZ451 supports differnt protocol such as IEEE 802.15.4 PHY based protocols, Microchip's own MiWi Networking protocols for self-healing Point-to-point, Star and Mesh networking, Thread and Zigbee (see <a href="https://www.microchip.com/en-us/products/wireless-connectivity/zigbee" target="_blank">Microchip Zigbee Home page</a>).
 This is the network we will use here in this demo.</br>
 - Zigbee Network with Custom Cluster
-- “PAN Coordinator” connected to “ATSAMA5D27-SOM1-EK1” Development Kit
+- “PAN Coordinator” connected to “SAM9X75 Curiosity” Development Kit
 - 2 sensors used for data harvesting
     - Sensors set-up as “End Device”
     - Sensor 1 acquires the ambient temperature